This is Part Two of How to Use Herbal Aphrodisiacs. Please read the information contained in Part One before using any herbal aphrodisiacs.

 Other Uses: Zallouh is rich in anti-oxidants, and can slow the aging process.
-Some sources claim that is has adaptogenic properties similar to rhodiola and ashwagandha but these effects do not seem to be well-studied.
+Some sources claim that it has adaptogenic properties similar to rhodiola and ashwagandha but these effects do not seem to be well-studied.

 General Safety, Cautions & Side Effects: Safe for use in most people but may cause flushing or headaches in higher doses.
-Zallouh should not be taken by those with high blood pressure or heart disease and should not be taken in high doses for long periods of time.
+Zallouh should not be taken by those with high blood pressure or heart disease and should not be taken in high doses for extended periods of time.
 High doses may cause a decrease in fertility.

 - Christopher Kilham, Hot Plants: Nature’s Proven Sex Boosters for Men and Women

 - Ray Sahelian, Natural Sex Boosters: Supplements That Enhance Stamina, Sensation, and Sexuality for Men and Women

 - Vasant Lad, The Yoga of Herbs: An Ayurvedic Guide to Herbal Medicine

 - Ben-Erik Van Wyk, Medicinal Plants of the World